j9t/little-books/manuscript/html-css-coding-guidelines.md

 In this _Little Book_, I share my experience with HTML and CSS coding guidelines.
 Why me and why guidelines for HTML and CSS?
 A web developer by trade, and one who’s closely following the development of web standards, I’m most familiar with HTML and CSS.
 And I’m similarly familiar with coding guidelines.
 Ten years ago, I introduced [HTML/CSS rules](https://meiert.com/de/publications/articles/20060326/) at [GMX](https://www.gmx.net/), the largest email provider in Germany.
 When I joined top agency [Aperto](https://www.aperto.com/), I did the same thing and created, together with [Timo Wirth](https://web.archive.org/web/20181019181036/http://www.vorsprungdurchwebstandards.de/), [guidelines that ruled all frontend code](https://web.archive.org/web/20140814054548/http:/blog.aperto.de/html-und-css-code-richtlinien-bei-aperto/), including Aperto’s large commercial and governmental customers.
 And later, I took the opportunity at Google to found a team and with that team revise [Google’s CSS guidelines and create all new HTML guidelines](https://google.github.io/styleguide/htmlcssguide.html).

-The two most fundamental lessons I learned were that coding guidelines absolutely are a cornerstone of professional web development, and second (and in contrast to this), that it’s easier to set them up than to get them followed.
+The two most fundamental lessons I learned were that coding guidelines absolutely are a cornerstone of professional web development, and, in contrast to this, that it’s easier to set them up than to get them followed.
 And this brings us into a good position to start.

 ### Acknowledgments

 I’d like to thank [Tony Ruscoe](http://ruscoe.net/) for his always friendly and professional help checking and improving my technical writing.
 I thank the O’Reilly team, notably Simon St. Laurent and Meg Foley, for their advice and help on getting another _Little Book_ out (following _The Little Book of HTML/CSS Frameworks_ [now part of this larger book]).
-And, regarding the matter at hand, I like to thank all the many people I’ve worked with who showed and taught me how (not to) work with coding standards.
+And, regarding the matter at hand, I like to thank all the many people I’ve worked with who showed and taught me how (not) to work with coding standards.

 Thanks, too, go to [Harry Roberts](https://csswizardry.com/), [Dan Hay](http://www.onepointed.com/dan/), as well as [Google’s](https://www.google.com/) and [WordPress’s](https://wordpress.org/) developers for all their work on coding standards (and permission to quote within this book).